Amplitudes in persistence theory: Introduction

+In many applications, one is interested in studying data sets across multiple parameters, and thus in what is called ``multiparameter persistent homology'' one wishes to study the homology of a multiparameter family of spaces associated with a data set.
+It is well-known that there is no generalization of the barcode for multiparameter families of spaces \cite{CZ09}.
+In practice, one thus chooses invariants that are meaningful for a specific problem, but which do not give a complete characterization of the resulting persistence module.

-Invariants and distances are deeply intertwined, as defining a distance in the multiparameter setting entails first choosing an appropriate invariant.
-Choosing an appropriate invariant, in turn, requires defining what it means to be ``persistent'' in the multiparameter setting, so as to be able to distinguish between topological signal and noise.
+Choosing an appropriate invariant in multiparameter persistence requires defining what it means to be ``persistent'', so as to be able to distinguish between topological signal and noise.
 To do this, one could first focus either on finding an appropriate notion of signal, or of noise.
 Several different approaches, focused on finding an appropriate notion of signal, have been taken in the literature.
-The first invariant that was suggested is the ``rank invariant'' \cite{CZ09}, which encodes the information of the ranks of structure morphisms in the module, and captures first-order information in the module (i.e. information about generators and relations between these).
-In their paper, Carlsson and Zomorodian also showed for the first time in the TDA literature that in an appropriate sense there is no invariant generalising the barcode.
-Following their publication, research in this area stalled, only to gain momentum again with the introduction of new techniques to the field, stemming from representation theory \cite{buchet2018realizations,BotnanLO20,BC20}, and commutative algebra \cite{HOST,T19,miller2020essential, BOO21}.
-In a complementary line of work, the authors of \cite{SC+19} proposed an approach to study notions of ``noise'' for multiparameter persistence modules, with the idea of stabilising invariants by minimising them on disks, rather than proving a stability result for each of them.
-Note that the notion of minimising invariants in this fashion was also taken, in the $1$-parameter case, in \cite{Bauer2017}.
+The first invariant that was suggested is the ``rank invariant'' \cite{CZ09}, which encodes the information on the ranks of structure morphisms in the module.
+More recently, new invariants have been proposed, thanks to the introduction of new techniques into the field, stemming from representation theory \cite{buchet2018realizations,BotnanLO20,BC20}, and commutative algebra \cite{HOST,T19,miller2020essential, BOO21}.
+To be able to study the stability of such invariants, one usually needs to first associate suitable distances with them.
+Studying distances associated with such choices of invariants is currently one of the most active areas of research in TDA.
+Several different notions have been proposed, including the interleaving distance which, in an appropriate sense, generalizes the bottleneck distance for multiparameter persistence, see \cite{Bubenik2014,isometry1,Lesnick2015}.
+More recently, generalizations of Wasserstein-type distances and $\ell^{p}$-distances have been studied in \cite{BSS18} and \cite{bjerkevik2021ellpdistances}, respectively.

+In a complementary line of work, the authors of \cite{SC+19} proposed an approach to study notions of ``noise'' for multiparameter persistence modules, with the idea of stabilizing invariants by minimizing them on disks, rather than proving a stability result for each of them.
+Such an approach to minimizing invariants was also taken, in the $1$-parameter setting, in \cite{Bauer2017}.